kjolley/BIGSdb_documentation/administration.rst

   submission of new profiles (only relevant for schemes with primary key fields).

-To add loci to the scheme, click the add (+) scheme members link on the curator's interface contents page.
+To add loci to the scheme, click the add (+) scheme loci link on the curator's interface contents page.
 This function is normally hidden, so you may need to click the 'Schemes' toggle to display it.